EducationQuest Foundation is a nonprofit organization with a mission to improve access to higher education in Nebraska.

 All services are free and most are by appointment to provide families with one-on-one assistance.

-Students and parents also learn about college planning and financial aid through our college fairs, educational planning programs, and financial aid programs.
+Students and parents also learn about college planning and financial aid through our webinars, college fairs, and financial aid programs.
 See our events calendar for programs near you.

 Look2College is an early college awareness program designed to help 6th grade students think about what they want to be, how they will get there, and how to pay for college.
 EducationQuest developed a student publication, facilitator guide, and other resources available for schools to order at no cost.